nhtnhanbn/nhtnhanbn.github.io/_repository/monash.md

 Most second-hand information is derived or available from public or quasi-public sources and will continue to be.
 There is plenty that I do not know - I always open to hear tips or leads.
 If you have a story to tell I would love to hear it - or even post about it yourself!

+My only role in the Monash Student Association or its Clubs and Societies division is as a general member of some clubs and a committee member of fewer.
+I am not and have never been a member of the C&S Executive.
+I am not and have never been an office bearer in the MSA or a member of an MSA committee.
+I have never run as a candidate in a C&S Executive or MSA election.

 On my biases in general.
 I am political.
 I am not objective.